Augmentation varieties and disk potentials I: Regularization

-consist of a domain-dependent cylindrical almost complex structure $J_\Gamma$ and domain-dependent vector fields $\cT_{\black,\Gamma}$ and $\cT_{\diam,\Gamma}$ so that the corresponding maps
+consist of a domain-dependent cylindrical almost complex structure $J_\Gamma$ and domain-dependent vector fields $\cT_{L,\Gamma}$ and $\cT_{\diam,\Gamma}$ so that the corresponding maps

-are smooth, $\zeta_\Gamma(z)$ is of the form in \eqref{zwhite}, \eqref{zdiam} on each edge depending on the label of the edge.
+are smooth.
+The vector fields $\zeta_{\pm,\Gamma}$ are of the form in Definition \ref{def:cylnearinf} on each edge depending on the label of the edge.
 Later, we will assume that the perturbations vanish on an open subset containing the zeros of the vector fields and the intersections $\cS_\Gamma \cap \cT_\Gamma \subset \cU_\Gamma$.

 One may also allow Hamiltonian perturbations.
 These are not necessary for regularization of the moduli spaces in the case of Legendrians with embedded projection but is necessary for those with immersed Lagrangian projections.
 The use of Hamiltonian perturbations is also useful for our later localization computations.
 Let